 - Reused toner cartridges saved $900 per year.

 - Rollend sales paid for yearly newsprint costs.

 - Cost to implement the waste reduction measures - NOTHING!

 Conserving Water Pays Off!Tri-Star Technologies, Inc. specializes in products for the electronics industry, including the manufacture of printed wiring boards.
 Tri-Star installed flow controls on their rinse processes by increasing counterflow rinsing and implemented other "smart rinsing" techniques on their electroless copper line.
 By reusing rinse water from one set of counterflow rinse tanks to another, the company reduced their water use by 79 percent.
 Overall, Tri-Star estimates that "smart rinsing" reduced their water usage by 2.5 million gallons per year, resulting in cost savings of approximately $15,000.
 Although Tri-Star made these changes on lines specific to their manufacturing process, such water use reduction measures may be applied to other processes that use multiple rinse lines.

-*Adapted from the EPA's Design for the Environment Program
+*Adapted from EPA's Safer Choice Program

 Additional Success Stories